RationalMaps, a package for Macaulay2: Birationality and Inverse Maps

 {\tt HybridLimit} is an option to switch {\tt SimisStrategy} to {\tt{ReesStrategy}}, if the computations up to degree $(1, \tt{HybridLimit})$ do not lead to ${\rm rank}(\psi)=\edim(R)-1$.
 The default value for {\tt HybridLimit} is $15$.
 The change from {\tt SimisStrategy} to {\tt ReesStrategy} is done in such a way that the generators of the Rees ideal computed in the { \tt SimisStrategy} phase are not lost; the program computes other generators of the Rees ideal while keeping the generators it found before attaining {\tt HybridLimit}.

 There is yet another method for computing the Rees ideal called {\tt SaturationStrategy}.
-In this option the whole Rees ideal is computed by saturating the defining ideal of the symmetric algebra with respect to a non-zero element in $R$ (we assume $R$ to be a domain).
-This strategy appears to be slower in some examples, though one might be able improve this option in the future by stopping the computation of the saturation at a certain step.
+In this option, the whole Rees ideal is computed by saturating the defining ideal of the symmetric algebra with respect to a non-zero element in $R$ (we assume $R$ to be a domain).
+This strategy appears to be slower in some examples, though one might be able to improve this option in the future by stopping the computation of the saturation at a certain step.

-Computing inverse maps is the most important functionality of this package, and is done by the function {\tt inverseOfMap}.
+Computing inverse maps is the most important function of this package and is done by the function {\tt inverseOfMap} (or by running {\tt RationalMap{${}^\wedge$}-1}).
 According to \autoref{T birationality}, there are two ways to compute the inverse of a map: $(1)$ by finding any syzygy of the Jacobian dual matrix, and $(2)$ by finding a sub-matrix of $\psi$ of rank $\edim(R)-1$.
-Each way has its own benefits.
-Method $(1)$ is quite fast in many cases, however method $(2)$ is very useful if the rank of the Jacobian dual matrix $\psi$ is relatively small compared to the degrees of the entries of $\psi$.
+Each way has its benefits.
+Method $(1)$ is quite fast in many cases, however, method $(2)$ is very useful if the rank of the Jacobian dual matrix $\psi$ is relatively small compared to the degrees of the entries of $\psi$.
 Our function {\tt inverseOfMap} starts by using the second method and later switches to the first method if the second method didn't work.
-The timing of this transition from the first method to the second method is controlled by the option {\tt MinorsCount}.
-Setting {\tt MinorsCount} to zero will mean that no minors are checked and the inverse map is computed just by looking at the syzygies of $\psi$.
-If {\tt MinorsCount} is left as null (the default value), the program will try to make an educated guess as to how big to set this option, depending on varieties the user is working with.
+The timing of this transition from the first method to the second method is controlled by the option {\tt MinorsLimit}.
+Setting {\tt MinorsLimit} to zero will mean that no minors are checked and the inverse map is computed just by looking at the syzygies of $\psi$.
+If {\tt MinorsLimit} is left as null (the default value), these functions will determine a value using a heuristic that depends on the varieties involved.